 - Free (Unallocated) space and the partition must be on the same disk.

 - This partition must be formatted with NTFS or without file system (RAW).

 2. Why unable to extend partition C via Disk Management

 To enhance the disk partition management ability, Microsoft adds new Shrink Volume and Extend Volume functions with graphic interface in Server 2008 native Disk Management.
 However, the same with Diskpart command, Server 2008 Disk Management is unable to extend partition C by shrinking D or other drive.
 The same with diskpart extend command, Extend Volume function requires contiguous Unallocated space on the right.

 If Disk Management can make Unallocated space on the left or move it from right to the left, there is no such issue.

 If partition D is Logical, Server 2008 Disk Management still unable to extend C drive even after deleting D.

 Unlike Primary partition, Logical partition will be converted to Free space after deleting, which is still part of the Extended partition.

 In Server 2008 Disk Management, Unallocated space deleted from Primary partition can't be extended to any Logical drive.
 Free space deleted from Logical drive can't be extended to any Primary partition.

 Diskpart has no such restriction, Free space deleted from D can be extended to C drive.

 3. What to do when unable to extend system C drive

 To solve this problem, you just need 1 step to move Unallocated space from right of D to the left.
 To accomplish this task, you need third party software such as NIUBI Partition Editor.
 Better than other tools, it is much faster and safer because of its unique 1 Second Rollback, Virtual Mode and Cancel-at-well technologies.

 How to fix Windows Server 2008 (R2) is unable to extend C drive partition:

 Download NIUBI Partition Editor and you'll see the main window with disk partition structure and other information.
 There is 20GB Unallocated space in Disk 0 that is shrunk from drive D.

-Step 1: Right click D: drive and select "Resize/Move Volume", drag middle position towards right in the pop-up window.
+Step 1: Right click D: drive and select "Resize/Move Volume", put the mouse pointer in the middle of D drive and drag towards right in the pop-up window.